Quarto & R Markdown Tutorial

 Inline R code

-To evaluate R code inline, one can enclose an R expression with a single back-tick followed by r and then the actual expression.
+To evaluate R code inline, enclose an R expression with a single backtick followed by r and then the expression.
 For instance, the back-ticked version of ‘r 1 + 1’ evaluates to 2 and ‘r pi’ evaluates to 3.1415927.
+Quarto also supports inline expressions for Python and Julia by replacing r with python or julia respectively, when those engines are active.

 Mathematical equations